FAQ

 How do I dispose of old electronics?

-Best Buy accepts TVs, computers, and small electronics for free at all locations (fee for large TVs).
+Best Buy accepts TVs, computers, and small electronics for free at all locations (paid drop-off for large TVs).
 Municipal e-waste drop-off events are free and take everything.
 Staples has free recycling kiosks for small electronics.
-For same-day at-home pickup of TVs, monitors, and computers, Dropcurb charges $79 plus a $20 e-waste recycling fee.
+For same-day at-home pickup, Dropcurb picks up computer monitors for $99, TVs under 42" for $99, and TVs 42"+ for $149 — all-in pricing, nothing added at checkout.

 Electronics cannot go in the trash in most states.
 They contain lead, mercury, cadmium, and lithium that contaminate groundwater when landfilled.
 25 states have laws explicitly prohibiting e-waste in landfills, and most others have guidelines against it.
 Here's every option for responsible disposal.